 Sift cornstarch and coca powder together, whisk in eggs and remaining ¼ cup of heavy cream to form a smooth paste (Aka a slurry).
 Add the salt to the paste.
 Gradually whisk in 1 cup of hot milk/cream into paste mixture to temper the eggs.
 Then scrape the mixture into the saucepan with remaining milk/cream and cook over low heat, stirring constantly until thick, ~30 minutes.
 Mixture should coat the back of a spoon when done.

-make the pumpkin spice whipped cream- put the heavy cream in the bowl of an electric mixer fitted with the whisk attachment. you can chill the bowl first to expedite whipping is so desired. start out on slow and then increase speed to medium. as cream starts to thicken add in your pumpkin spice blend, starting with 1/8 c and adding more as needed to desired taste. whip until stiff peaks form. put in fridge to chill until needed.
+Make the pumpkin spice whipped cream for this trifle by putting the heavy cream in the bowl of an electric mixer fitted with the whisk attachment.
+You can chill the bowl first to expedite whipping is so desired.
+Start out on slow and then increase speed to medium.
+As cream starts to thicken, add in your pumpkin spice blend, starting with 1/8 c and adding more as needed to desired taste.
+Whip until stiff peaks form.
+Put in fridge to chill until needed.